iadvize/documentation/docs/building-your-bot-on-iadvize.md

 🎉 Through our GraphQL API you can now proactively send messages to the visitor **after the conversation has started**.
 You no longer need to wait for the visitor to systematically send you a message to get a chance to respond, and you are no longer constrained by the 10 seconds timeout which gives you time to trigger internal processes that may take time.

-⚠️ Note 1: this option does not exempt you from implementing the previous endpoint `POST /conversations/:idConversation/messages` (however, you can just reply an empty response list and only use this new way to answer the visitor).
+**⚠️ Note 1:** this option does not exempt you from implementing the previous endpoint `POST /conversations/:idConversation/messages` (however, you can just reply an empty response list and only use this new way to answer the visitor).

-⚠️ Note 2: with this solution you can only send one "message" (or action) at a time and only after the conversation has started (= after the visitor has sent a first message).
+**⚠️ Note 2:** with this solution you can only send one "message" (or action) at a time and only after the conversation has started (= after the visitor has sent a first message).

 #### The `chatbotMessageSend` GraphQL mutation

 To be able to use this new GraphQL mutation you will have to add an **Accept** header with the following value: `application/vnd.iadvize.automation-chatbot-conversation-preview+json`.

-Here is an example of a query that will send the message "Hello world!" in the conversation `34562f45-187c-4290-976e-1b992b7b9799` via your iAdvize chatbot id (external bot id) 123456.
+Here is an example of a query that will send the message **"Hello world!"** in the conversation `34562f45-187c-4290-976e-1b992b7b9799` via your iAdvize chatbot id (external bot id) **123456**.

 <pre class="prettyprint lang-js">
 mutation SendProactiveMessage {